TweedleUO/5MDB/README.md

-# Five Minute Dance Break
+# 5 Minute Dance Break

-5MDB is a part of Apox Wow camp bondage.
+5MDB is an effort to foster bonding and belonging in the Apocalypse Wow Burning Man camp.

 It runs on a raspberry pi and uses a physical button to trigger an alarm, then plays a song from a playlist.